 nSIGHT 1 [SCS Space]

-nSIGHT 1 is a 2U-CubeSat for technolgy development and upper atmosphere science.
+nSIGHT 1 is a 2U-CubeSat for technology development and upper atmosphere science.
 It is developed and built at SCS-Space, South Africa.

 The main objectives of the mission is:

-The satellite will use magnetic sensors and actuators to do initial detumbling into a Y-Thompson spin after release from its deployer.
-After a set time after release, all deployables, including the antennas, will deploy.
-The satellite will then start transmitting a beacon, and start listening for communication from a groundstation.
-When the appropriate command is received, the satellite will activate its full suite of sensors and actuators to orientate itself in the RAM direction.
+The satellite uses magnetic sensors and actuators to do initial detumbling into a Y-Thompson spin after release from its deployer.
+After a set time after release, all deployables, including the antennas, were deployed.
+The satellite then starts transmitting a beacon, and start listening for communication from a groundstation.
+When the appropriate command is received, the satellite activates its full suite of sensors and actuators to orientate itself in the RAM direction.
 During this process the spin the satellite contains in the Y-axis, is absorbed into a momentum wheel, which then provides the stabilized satellite with a momentum bias.
-At this point the QB50 science payload will be activated and occasionally the payload imager will be tested.
-Science data, telemetry data, as well as images captured by the payload camera will be sent to the ground if there is a communications opportunity.
+At this point the QB50 science payload was activated and occasionally the payload imager was tested.
+Science data, telemetry data, as well as images captured by the payload camera was sent to the ground if there is a communications opportunity.

 It carries the FIPEX (Flux-Φ-Probe Experiment) of TU Dresden as the primary payload for the QB50 project, which is able to distinguish and measure the time-resolved behaviour of atomic and molecular oxygen as a key parameter of the lower thermosphere.